logoDeveloper Hub

 The first Ledger address must have the funds to issue the transactions broadcast in this workflow.

-This tutorial creates a permissioned Subnet.
-As such, you must specify which P-Chain addresses can control the Subnet.
+This tutorial creates a permissioned Avalanche L1.
+As such, you must specify which P-Chain addresses can control the Avalanche L1.
 These addresses are known as Control Keys.
 The CLI can automatically set your Ledger's address as the sole control key or the user may specify a custom list.

-In production Subnets, you should always use multiple control keys running in a multisig configuration.
+In production Avalanche L1s, you should always use multiple control keys running in a multisig configuration.
 This tutorial uses a single control key for illustrative purposes only.

-For instructions on controlling your Subnet with a multisig, see the Multisig Deployment Tutorial.
+For instructions on controlling your Avalanche L1 with a multisig, see the Multisig Deployment Tutorial.

 Configure which addresses may make changes to the subnet.